 Yes, you can.
 Joint custody does not mean that the child support obligation is for one parent.
 If you can meet the obligation, it is important that you apply for it.
-However, in case of a misunderstanding between the parents in regards to the support, it is vital to consult a Child Support Lawyer.
+However, in case of a misunderstanding between the parents in regard to the support, it is vital to consult a Cedar Park child support lawyer.

 In cases where both parents share the child’s custody equally, one is likely to owe more amount of support to the child.
 Child support as an obligation is calculated based on the income of each parent and the time spent with the child.
 So even in circumstances where the parents enjoy equal time with the child, the support of the child may come from the parent with more income.